Lincoln’s boots tell their tale

 Lincoln was wearing the boots the night John Wilkes Booth shot him.
 He was carried to a boarding house across the street so a doctor could tend him.
 The boots ended up under the bed.
 William T. Clark, the boarder who had rented the room, found them after Lincoln’s body was removed.

 He pawned them, using them as collateral for a loan to go West to the gold fields.
 He never reclaimed them, and they ended up in the hands of a school teacher who brought them to her classroom every year on Lincoln’s birthday for the kids to see, try on and play with.
-They were finally obtained by the Park Service.
+They were finally obtained by the National Park Service.

 Carnacchi made a second trip to Washington, D.C., and this time the Park Service wanted him to evaluate John Wilkes Booth’s boots as well as Lincoln’s.